neuralaxis/carupano/README.md

 ## Design Goals
  - Model DDD concepts themselves
- - Do not require implementation domain assets to inherit, extend or implement any Carupano libraries.
+ - Do not require implementation domain assets to inherit, extend or implement any Carupano libraries
  - Provide extensibility points
+ - Easy migration from monolith to microservices
+ - Convention over configuration

  ## Concepts